A Bridge Too Far (1977)

 Lt.
 General Bittrich: Flatten Arnhem.

-Field Marshal Model's aide: Field Marshall, thousands of paratroops have landed in this area, three kilometres from here.
+Field Marshal Model's aide: Field Marshal, thousands of paratroops have landed in this area, three kilometres from here.

-Field Marshall Walther Model: What?
+Field Marshal Model: What?
 Why?
 There is nothing important here... me!
 I'm important!
 They must've landed here just to capture me.